OpenMoonRay/openmoonray-docs/docs/getting-started/test-scenes.md

 A selection of scenes converted to MoonRay's native RDL2 format are available for testing here: [example_scenes.zip]({{ "/assets/test-scenes/example_scenes.zip" | absolute_url }}).

-The latest 2.2.0 version of Animal Logic's ALab scene, converted to MoonRay-native RDL scene format using `hd_usd2rdl`, including 4k mip-mapped .tx format textures with baked procedurals is available for testing here: <a href="https://d2k39ng9pbbkxu.cloudfront.net/ALab_2.2.0.zip">ALab_2.2.0.zip</a>.
+The latest 2.2.0 version of the Netflix Animation Studios ALab scene, converted to MoonRay-native RDL scene format using `hd_usd2rdl`, including 4k mip-mapped .tx format textures with baked procedurals is available for testing here: <a href="https://d2k39ng9pbbkxu.cloudfront.net/ALab_2.2.0.zip">ALab_2.2.0.zip</a>.

-This is the basis of the [texture cache profiling page]({{ "/user-reference/alab/textureCacheSize/" | absolute_url }}).
+This is the basis of the [texture cache profiling page]({{ "/user-reference/performance/alab/#texture-cache-size-considerations" | absolute_url }}).
 Useful information for rendering is in the moonray.memo inside an unzipped directory (alab220/moonray.memo), along with a file alab220/middleQualityUniformHD.rdla for a middle-quality rendering setup.

 An earlier version of the ALab scene is also available for testing here: <a href="https://d2k39ng9pbbkxu.cloudfront.net/ALab.zip">ALab.zip</a> (version 2.0) and here: <a href="https://d2k39ng9pbbkxu.cloudfront.net/ALab_2.0.1.zip">ALab_2.0.1.zip</a> (version 2.0.1, with 4k mip-mapped .tx and baked procedurals).